 Codable magic

-I have finally started replacing all NSCoding
+I have finally started replacing NSCoding

-objects in my code with the new Codable
+types in my code with the new Codable

 protocol.
 This article covers things that I’ve learned along the way.